City District Government Karachi: Administration

-CDGK consisted of a three-tiered setup.
+City District Government Karachi (CDGK) consisted of a three-tiered setup.
 Tier 1 was the City council of KMC; Tier 2 was the 18 Tehsil Municipal Administrations (TMA); and Tier 3 was the 178 union councils (UCs).
-The previous five-district setup was merged into the single district of Karachi.
+The previous five-district setups were merged into the single district of Karachi.
 The KMC under CDGK had 255 members elected through popular elections of the UCs.
 The heads of these UCs then elected their mayor and deputy mayor.